johnwargo/thewargos-11ty/src/posts/2009/long-day-at-hinkley-park.md

 ---
-title: "Long day at the Hinkley Reservation"
+title: Long day at the Hinkley Reservation
-date: "2009-04-26"
+date: 2009-04-26
 categories:
   - Miscellaneous
 ---